 - a confirmed diagnosis from a rheumatologist

-- dates and contact information of your doctors, caseworkers, and hospitals
+- contact information for your doctors, caseworkers, and hospitals

-- your current and relevant medical records such as medications, lab tests, or psychologist visits
+- your current and relevant medical records, which may include information such as your medications, lab test results, or psychologist visits

-- a Residual Functional Capacity (RFC) about your impairments filled out by your physician
+- a Residual Functional Capacity (RFC) assessment about your impairments that your doctor fills out

 - a summary of your previous jobs